 Undergraduate Summer Vacation Research Scholarships

-THE 2019/20 ROUND HAS NOW CLOSED - THE DETAILS BELOW ARE FOR INFORMATION ONLY
+THE 2022 ROUND HAS NOW CLOSED AND THE DETAILS BELOW ARE FOR INFORMATION ONLY.
+THE 2023 ROUND DETAILS WILL BE ADVERTISED IN EARLY 2023.

-The Anatomical Society normally offers up to 10 bursaries a year to enthusiastic and qualified undergraduate students to undertake research in the Anatomical Sciences (including Anatomy Education) during a 4 to 10 week period in the summer vacation.
+The Anatomical Society normally offers up to 8 bursaries a year to enthusiastic and eligible undergraduate students to undertake research in the Anatomical Sciences (including Anatomy Education) during a 4 to 10 week period in the summer vacation.
 It is hoped that this opportunity will encourage students to consider a research career in anatomical science.

 Students are required to submit a final summary report within 6 weeks of the end of the project which will be posted on the website.
 Students are encouraged to prepare and submit a Poster and, attend one of the Anatomical Society Meetings within 12 months of the end of the Scholarship (NB free meeting registration will be offered but not travel or accommodation costs).

-- Applicants must be Members of The Society who have been elected to membership by Council for at least a year.
+- Applicants who are submitting applications on behalf of their students must be Members of The Society who have been elected to membership by Council for at least a year.

 - Applicants must be in good standing with their membership fees.